connebrink/clterm/README.md

 ## Requirements to build
 - C++ compiler supports C++-17 or higher like g++, clang++
 - GNU Make
-- Xorg headers, libs and so on.
+- SFML Headers and Library